Satoshi Saida

 Satoshi Saida (斎田 悟司, Saida Satoshi) is a Japanese pioneering wheelchair tennis player and 2004 Summer Paralympics gold medalist (Men's doubles with Shingo Kunieda).

-Saida, a big baseball enthusiast in his childhood, lost his left leg because of illness.
+Saida, a big baseball enthusiast in his childhood, lost his left leg because of bone cancer at age twelve.
 At first, he used to play wheelchair basketball with his friends.
-At the age of fourteen, he had an opportunity to get to know wheelchair tennis with his basketball teammates at a seminar which took place in his hometown, and started this sport.
+Saida started his career in wheelchair tennis when he was fourteen years old.

-As a competitor, his first Paralympics was the 1996 Summer Paralympics in Atlanta, USA.
-At the 2000 Summer Paralympics in Sydney, Australia, he got the eighth place.
+As a competitor, his first Paralympics was the 1996 Summer Paralympics in Atlanta, USA; at the succeeding games in Sydney, Australia, he got eighth place.
 With Shingo Kunieda, he participated in the 2004 Summer Paralympics in Athens, Greece, and won the men's doubles event.
 The two competed together again at the 2008 Beijing Games and took bronze in the doubles event.